 The secrets of frog vision are finally being revealed

-Through a series of expeditions up mountains and into rainforests, Museum scientists are figuring out exactly how frogs see the world around them, using a wide range of technologies in the process.
+Through a series of expeditions up mountains and into rainforests, experts are figuring out exactly how frogs eyesight works, using a wide range of technologies in the process.

-As many species share their lives between water and land, amphibians are equipped with eyes that have to deal with a lot compared with most of the animal kingdom.
+Frogs are amphibians - animals that live between water and land.
+Their eyes have to deal with a lot compared with most of the animal kingdom.

-Yet despite this incredible adaptability, surprisingly little research has delved into how amphibians perceive the world around them.
+Yet despite this incredible adaptability, surprisingly little research has delved into amphibian eyesight, and how they perceive the world around them.